DataShades/ckanext-restricted-access/README.md

 # (optional, default: None)
 ckan.restricted.ui_paths = ^/user/default$ (?!.*login)/user/*

+# An error code for the restricted paths.
+It also impacts on the error message content in case of trying to request the restricted path.
+# (optional, default: 404)
+ckan.restricted.ui_paths.error_code = 403

 # Redirect anonymous users to login page
 # (optional, default: false)
 ckan.restricted.redirect_anon_to_login = true